Jabble/tamu-rdm-workshops/modules/data-gathering.md

 # Data gathering
 ## Objectives
+- Identify types of data and appropriate formats
+- Use/Design file naming convention

+## Introduction
 - Keep organized
 	- Easier to find files
 	- Focus on your working with your data